ctdk/goiardi/shovey_api.md

 The Shovey API
 --------------

 Documentation of the goiardi shovey HTTP and Serf APIs.
 As a work in progress, be aware that anything in this document is subject to change until shovey is officially released.
+This documentation covers all the endpoints shovey uses, both on the goiardi side and the schob (the shovey client that executes jobs) side, but at the moment is a little sparse.
+This will change as the documentation fills out.

 ### HTTP API